Supreme Court upholds key Obamacare measure on preventive care

 - Supreme Court limits nationwide injunctions in birthright citizenship order

-- SCOTUS says kids can opt out of classes with LGBTQ book characters
+- SCOTUS: Parents can opt kids out of classes with LGBTQ book characters

 - Supreme Court sides with Texas' age verification law for porn sites